kubernetes/community/contributors/design-proposals/storage/local-storage-overview.md

 ### Are LocalStorage PVs required to be a whole partition?

 No, but it is the recommended way to ensure capacity and performance isolation.
 For HDDs, a whole disk is recommended for performance isolation.
 In some environments, multiple storage partitions are not available, so the only option is to share the same filesystem.
-In that case, directories in the same filesystem can be specified, and the adminstrator could configure group quota to provide capacity isolation.
+In that case, directories in the same filesystem can be specified, and the administrator could configure group quota to provide capacity isolation.

 # Features & Milestones